CumulusNetworks/docs/content/cumulus-linux-53/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

    !
    ```

-2. Add the system MAC address to the bond interfaces in the `/etc/network/interfaces` file, then run the `ifreload -a` command.
+2. Add the segment MAC address to the bond interfaces in the `/etc/network/interfaces` file, then run the `ifreload -a` command.

    ```
-   cumulus@leaf01:~$ sudo cat /etc/network/interfaces
+   cumulus@leaf01:~$ sudo nano /etc/network/interfaces
    ...
    interface bond1
      bond-slaves swp1